FluffyPira/picture-bot/README.md

 - cd picture-bot
 - bundle install
 - add images to /pictures
-- modify bots.rb to include oauth, account names, and author's twitter handle
+- modify bots.rb and auth.yml to your liking.
+	- auth.yml should contain your authorization keys.
+	- bots.rb will hold all other configuration for now.
 - git init
 - git add .
 - git commit -m "_Your commit name_"